Fernando Díaz de Mendoza y Aguado: South American success

 The Guerrero-Díaz de Mendoz company met with similar triumph in Montevideo.
-The first South American tour was a critical success which paved the way for further tours which would provide opportunities to perform in countries including Perú, Colombia, Bolivia and Cuba.
+The first South American tour was a critical success which paved the way for further tours which would provide opportunities to perform in countries including Peru, Colombia, Bolivia and Cuba.

 European career

 During a 1902 tour Díaz de Mendoza was involved in a sad episode in Cuba, when another major Spanish actor, Antonio Vico y Pintos, on tour at the time in Cuba, died in Nuevitas.
 Díaz de Mendoza made arrangements to take the body back to Spain with him, and paid all the necessary costs.
 Unfortunately the repatriation was blocked at the time and Vico had to be buried in Cuba.
 Five years later, however, thanks to the persistence of Díaz de Mendoza, his fellow thespian's remains were exhumed and returned for burial to Madrid in 1907.

 Success of their tours in Spanish speaking parts of South America persuaded the couple to tour their productions in several European countries.
 Their Paris premier was a production at the Théâtre de la Renaissance of La niña boba on 4 October 1900.
 Later that year they moved on to give productions to Italy and Belgium and were well received by critics.
 However, commitments in Spain and South America ruled out any more major European tours in subsequent years, although they gave several performances in Portugal during the early years of the twentieth century.

 Official recognition came in March 1903 when Díaz de Mendoza, seen by many critics as the greatest actor of the age, was appointed by Royal Command to a professorship at Madrid's Conservatory of Music and Drama, where he was given the Chair in Declamation.
 In 1904 the couple moved into a luxurious three storey mansion, designed by María Guerrero, with construction managed by an architect called Pablo Aranda.
 The cost was reported as one million reales.
 An unusual aspect of the new home was that it contained in the basement garage three of the first motor cars in Madrid: a Renault, a Charron 75 and an electric Columbia.
 The running the house involved a team of 14 servants, working under the supervision of a governess called "Miss Hughes".